 The Food and Drug Administration (FDA) approved the sale of silicone breast implants on Friday.
 This type of implant, but not the saline ones, had been banned for sale in the U.S. since 1992.
-The New York Times reported yesterday that 4 out of 5 dentists, I mean surgeons...no, they said "supporters" of the FDA decision, "including leading surgeons, applauded" this week's approval of silicone breast implants.
-The surgeons they quote are to plastic surgeons, and the FDA official in charge of the approval.
-Granted, according to the Times, others "lambasted" the decision.
+The New York Times reported yesterday that "supporters" of the FDA decision, "including leading surgeons, applauded" this week's approval of silicone breast implants.
+Others apparently "lambasted" the decision.
 The products are manufactured by Allergan Corp. (formerly Inamed), and Mentor Corp., both in California.
 The FDA reviewed clinical trial data from the two manufacturers for "up to four years", and studied "a wealth of other information to determine the benefits and risks of these products", according to Daniel Schultz, M.D., Director, Center for Devices and Radiological Health, FDA.

 Rupture is another risk.
 Rupture is often silent (unnoticed by the wearer) therefore most reliably detected with regular Magnetic Resonance Imaging (MRI) examinations, which the FDA recommends after 3 years and once every 2 years after that.
 Unfortunately, compression during mammographic imaging increases the risk of rupture.
 In the Mentor Core Study the rupture rate was 7.7% over 3 years for the MRI cohort¹.